-On 2 September a traffic-light rating system was introduced at MU.
-The university currently has a “red light” rating, determined by the MU Crisis Board, taking into account the traffic-light for the Brno-City district.
+MU is operating following the university traffic-light system.
+The university currently has a “WHITE LIGHT” rating, determined by the MU Crisis Board.
 University faculties, institutes, and offices may declare a higher alert level than the university-wide level or introduce stricter rules than elsewhere at the university.
 Follow the websites of individual faculties and the colour-coded signs hanging on the exteriors of MU buildings.

 On the initiative of Rector Martin Bares, Masaryk University created a volunteer network.
 With thousands of volunteers applying, we can now offer assistance in many activities and fields.

 Thousands contributed to victims of Prague shooting: MU to present cheque for CZK 1 million

 One month after the tragic shooting at the Faculty of Arts of Charles University in Prague, Masaryk University has completed its charitable collection for those affected by the attack.

 New report card from MU experts promotes development and learning

 Primary schools can use a new school report card that was developed over three years by experts from the Faculty of Education at Masaryk University.
 They presented its design together with the headmasters of the schools involved in the project and a representative of the Ministry of Education shortly before mid-year report cards were handed out.